 ACAC - Agro-Chemical Advisory Committee - 1990

-ACAC is appointed by the Scientific Commission for the purpose of supporting the needs of the industry with regard to agrochemical issues.
+ACAC is appointed by the Scientific Commission for the purpose of supporting stakeholders with regard to agrochemical topics.

-This committee has the objectives to gather data on agrochemical use, maintain an updated knowledge of related regulatory considerations and inform CORESTA members of emerging issues.
-It determines and maintains a list of Guidance Residue Levels (GRLs) that assist in the evaluation of pesticide residue results and emphasises the importance of Good Agricultural Practice.
-In addition the Committee is charged with the responsibility of informing members of new agrochemical techniques / procedures and emerging issues generally.
+This committee has the objective to gather data on agrochemical use, maintain an updated knowledge of related regulatory considerations and inform CORESTA members of emerging issues.
+It has established and continually evaluates and expands a list of Guidance Residue Levels (GRLs) that assists in the evaluation of crop protection agent residue results and emphasizes the importance of Good Agricultural Practices.
+In addition the Committee is charged with the responsibility of informing stakeholders through guidance documents on best management practices related to agrochemicals, such as the adoption of integrated pest management and the use of biopesticides.

 Guides : No. 1 - Agrochemical Guidance Residue Levels (GRLs)06/2018 Guides : No. 21 - Best Practices and Crop Protection in Cigar Dark Air-Cured Tobacco12/2017 Guides : No. 19 - Responsible Use of Crop Protection Agents (CPAs) in Tobacco Leaf Production04/2017 Guides : No. 3 - Good Agricultural Practices (GAP) Guidelines02/2005